neelsethia/24hour-ssh/README.rst

 Tasks for Neel:
 ---------------

-- continue with ec2
+- cfn template to build one s3 bucket, one ec2 instance.
-- setup pytest,moto tests for ec2 functions
+- setup pytest,moto tests for ec2 functions - tests must pass
 - setup travis-ci autobuild to run tests
-- Python script '24hour-ssh.py'
+- Python script '24hour-ssh.py' with tests

 Tasks for Ashley: